-CELEBRATE NET GENERATION COACHES JOSHUA FORD & KRISTOFF WILLIAMS
+CELEBRATE NET GENERATION COACHES JOSHUA FORD & KRISTOFFER WILLIAMS

 Joshua Ford and Kristoffer Williams are both physical education teachers and tennis coaches in the Reading School District – Ford at Northwest Elementary School and Williams at 13th & Green Elementary School.
 Those are two of the five elementary schools in the district that make up the El COR (City of Reading) elementary tennis league, which operates through the Reading Recreation Commission, in association with Fromuth Tennis and the USTA Net Generation.